melROLL/Mortadella_Slic3r/README.md

 ### How to compile

-If you are on linux or running a VM you can also use Prosciutto_Slic3r, it is a script that can compile for you Mortadella_Slic3r or SuperSlicer : https://github.com/melROLL/Prosciutto_Slic3r
+If you are on linux or running a VM you can also use Prosciutto_Slic3r, it is a script I made that can compile easilly for you Mortadella_Slic3r or SuperSlicer : https://github.com/melROLL/Prosciutto_Slic3r

 If you want to compile the source yourself, follow the instructions on one of these documentation pages (those instruction are for SuperSlicer if you want to make it for Mortadella_Slic3r, change the github link to this one : https://github.com/melROLL/Mortadella_Slic3r.git ):